php-fig/fig-standards/proposed/objectcache.md

 Cache Interface
 ===============

-Many PHP frameworks define a PHP persistant object cache with various features.
+Many PHP frameworks define a PHP persistent object cache with various features.
 An object cache is something that may be useful in many parts of an application, and thus may be injected in quite a bit of subsystems.

-Examples of this can be found in the Doctrine source as Doctrine\_Cache\_Interface, and in The Zend Framework source as
-\Zend\Cache\Backend.

-Both of these then implement their respective interfaces for various types of common storage systems, including APC shared memory, memcached and the filesystem.

-When a user wants to use multiple frameworks, they are stuck configuring multiple systems.
-In addition, library writers that wish to allow users to leverage an existing caching layer, are stuck providing yet another implementation, or providing a range of adapters for each of the frameworks they wish to support.
+Many existing frameworks, libraries and applications redefine these systems, often including APC, Memcached and many others.

-To fix this, this document proposes a very simple standard interface.
+This document proposes a very simple standard interface.
+It is meant to cover *just* the base functionality most cache libraries provide.

 1. The base interface
 ---------------------